 $740 a week to supplement lost income for customers injured and unable to work – a 147 per cent increase.

-$280 a week for support around the house, such as cooking, cleaning and grocery shopping – a 93 per cent increase.
+$280 a week for support around the house, such as cooking and cleaning – a 93 per cent increase.

 $7,500 to help with funeral costs – a 200 per cent increase.